mikedelgaudio/tipsy/README.md

 ### Currently: v0.2.0-beta

-- [ ] Event title does not allow whitespaces?
 - [ ] Save session / state to local storage
 - [ ] Add warning modal when user is clicks the 'Reset' button